 Tire blowouts cause a staggering more than 23,000 motor vehicle collisions in the United States each year.
 When one or several of the tires in a vehicle deflate while driving due to poor maintenance, damage, incorrect air pressure, or any other factor, the driver of that vehicle may lose control of the vehicle, and, as a result, get into a car crash.

-“One of the biggest misconceptions about car crashes caused by flat tires is that people assume that they are always at-fault for accidents in which their tires deflate or blow out,” says our Philadelphia tire blowout car accident attorney at The Law Offices of Greg Prosmushkin, P.C.
+“One of the biggest misconceptions about car crashes caused by flat tires is that people assume that they are always at-fault for accidents in which their tires deflate or blow out,” says our Philadelphia Tire Blowout Accident Lawyer at The Law Offices of Greg Prosmushkin, P.C.
 In reality, you are not at fault for accidents caused by a tire blowout unless your negligence or carelessness had anything to do with that accident.

-It is not uncommon for drivers whose vehicle had a flat tire to recover damages from other parties whose negligence caused or contributed to the crash.
+It is not uncommon for drivers whose vehicles had a flat tires to recover damages from other parties whose negligence caused or contributed to the crash.
 These parties who can potentially be held liable include but are not limited to:

 - Other motorists

 - Manufacturer of the vehicle

 - Auto mechanic or vehicle maintenance company, which inspected, maintained, repaired, and replaced tires in that vehicle and

 - Public or government entity responsible for inspection and maintenance of the road where a tire blowout auto accident occurred (when a road hazard caused the flat tire)